nathanaday/nathanaday/README.md

   <br></br>
 </div>

 Hi, I'm Nathan!
 By day I run many private/company repositories for our awesome [cloud-based fire detection products](https://movitherm.com/itl/).
 I am responsible for agent-powered IoT, vision processing, and AWS cloud infrastructure.
-I've been working on this solution since its inception back in 2021, and to date we have stopped many fires from progressing in industry facilities.
+I've been working on this solution since its inception back in 2021, and to date we have stopped several fires in our clients' facilities.

 I'm also a second year MSCS student at USC.
-I am learning hands-on about agent safety and frontier vision models.
+I am learning hands-on about optimizing algorithms, agent safety, and frontier vision models.
+My Fall course load focuses heavily on applications for autonomous vehicles from two perspectives: cyber-physical control and deep learning perception.

 Talk to me about:
 - Infrared cameras